eksctl-io/eksctl/userdocs/src/usage/vpc-cluster-access.md

    resources.
 See:
    [EKS user guide](https://docs.aws.amazon.com/en_pv/eks/latest/userguide/cluster-endpoint#private-access)
-   A user can provide `vpc.extraCIDRs` which will append additional CIDR ranges to the ControlPlaneSecurityGroup, allowing subnets outside the VPC to reach the Kubernetes API endpoint.
+   A user can provide `vpc.extraCIDRs` which will append additional CIDR ranges to the ControlPlaneSecurityGroup, allowing subnets outside the VPC to reach the kubernetes API endpoint.
+Similarly you can provide `vpc.extraIPv6CIDRs` to append IPv6 CIDR ranges as well.

 The following is an example of how one could configure the Kubernetes API endpoint access using the `utils` sub-command: